bloomingstars/privacy/README.md

 # privacy

-# HW1 :

- Original Netflix IMDB denonymization attack.
+# Original Netflix IMDB denonymization attack :
+ hw1
 	Given the anonymized Netflix Database and Publicly available IMDb ratings.
 	Using the IMBD ratings as auxiliary information, and using a weighted scoring algorithm A user's details can be de-anonymizes

-# HW2 :
-Epsilon differential Privacy visualisation and description

-# HW3 :
+# Experimenting on different AdblockRules,connectivity graph and TOR:

+hw3
 Experimenting on different AdblockRules,
 	to find which domains/sites will be blocked.
 Given a current site, all http requests are analysed and the blocked third party sites are reported.